csgis/geoserver-docs/usage/accounts_user_profile/updating_profile/index.rst

 =====================

 Once having an account you can enrich your profile with useful information, you can also edit or delete the existing ones.
-You can connect the account with your social network, associate many e-mail addresses to it and manage many options such as preferences about notifications.
+You can associate many e-mail addresses to it and manage many options such as preferences about notifications.

 You can update these information anytime from your *Profile* page, it is accessible from the user menu.